paul-bennett/juggle/src/main/resources/README.md

 Of these, annotations can always be checked (but only those with a `RUNTIME` retention policy).
 To match either of the other two, the metadata must be present in the class file.
-This is achieved by passing the `parameters` flag to `javac` when compiling the original source.
+This is achieved by passing the `-parameters` flag to `javac` when compiling the original source.
 This restriction also applies to classes in the JDK itself, and unfortunately I'm not aware of any JDKs that have been built in this way.

+> **Note: Building a JDK with parameter metadata**
+>
-(Note: if you want to build your own JDK to do this, it might be as simple as specifying exporting a `JAVAC_FLAGS=-parameters` environment variable before following the usual build instructions.)
+> If you want to build your own JDK to do this, it might be as simple as
+> specifying exporting a `JAVAC_FLAGS=-parameters` environment variable
+> before following the usual build instructions.

 When checking a candidate against a query, if the candidate wasn't compiled with parameter metadata, then those elements of the query are ignored (i.e. the